Codecademy/docs/content/swift/concepts/methods/methods.md

 ---

-Title: 'Swift Methods'
+Title: 'Methods'

-Description: 'Learn about methods in Swift and how they are used to perform actions and provide functionality
+Description: 'Learn about methods in Swift and how they are used to perform actions and provide functionality'

 Subjects:
     - 'iOS'